On this page;

 - Once you have access to HARP you need to log in and provide details of the products you intend to sell in New Zealand by completing a VRA Application, Product Notification.
 The information you will be required to provide in your notification depends on which of the following product types it is:

 - Smokeless Tobacco Product

-There is a fee for each product notified, currently $50 per product plus GST (renewed annually) and excluding any card processing fees.
-Once payment has been received, the products will become notified and they will appear on the Notified Products Database immediately.
+There is a fee for each product notified, currently $50+GST per product (renewed annually), excluding any card processing fees.
+Once payment has been received, the products will generally become notified automatically and they will appear on the Notified Products Database immediately.
 However, if the product contains a prohibited ingredient, the notification will go to the Vaping Regulatory Authority for a product review.

 Log on to HARP and select “Log in” - from there you can register or log in to make your application.

 The Smokefree Environments and Regulated Products Regulations 2021 detail the requirements for product packaging and product safety.
 Read the regulations on the Legislation website.